Zum Inhalt springen

 3.1 etracker tag manager and TDDDG

-The etracker tag manager as such – just like etracker analytics in the corresponding configuration – does not use cookies or similar technologies by means of which information is stored in the end user’s end device or access to information that is already stored in the end device takes place.
-The etracker tag manager is therefore not subject to consent pursuant to Section 25 TDDDG.
+The etracker tag manager as such – as well as etracker analytics in the appropriate configuration – does not use cookies or similar technologies by means of which information is stored in the end user’s end device or access to information that is already stored in the end device takes place.
+This means that the etracker tag manager is not subject to consent pursuant to Section 25 TDDDG.

 3.2 etracker tag manager and GDPR

-It also raises the question of whether the cookie-less mode of etracker analytics, which is provided as standard, is also permitted by Art.
+The question also arises as to whether the cookie-less mode of etracker analytics provided as standard can also be legitimized by Art.
 6 para.
-1 lit. f GDPR or whether consent is required due to the processing of personal data as such.
+1 lit. f GDPR when using the Tag Manager module or whether consent is required due to the processing of personal data as such.
 According to Art.
 6 para.
 1 lit. f GDPR, the processing of personal data is lawful “if the processing is necessary for the purposes of the legitimate interests pursued by the controller, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.”

 The starting point for the balancing of interests acc.
 Art.
 6 para.
 1 lit. f GDPR are, on the one hand, the personal rights of the data subject and the effects of processing the data concerned on the data subject and, on the other hand, the interests of the controller or third parties.
-The circumstances that the data subject can reasonably expect when visiting a website must also be taken into account in the balancing of interests.
-This means that as long as the data processing processes carried out by etracker on behalf of the data subject are within the scope of these expectations, it is justifiable to base the permissibility of the corresponding data processing on Art.
+The circumstances that the data subject can reasonably assume when visiting a website must also be taken into account in the balancing of interests.
+This means: As long as the data processing processes carried out by etracker on behalf of etracker are within the scope of these expectations, it can be argued that the permissibility of the corresponding data processing is based on Art.
 6 para.
-1 lit. f GDPR.
+1 lit. f of the GDPR.

 When weighing up interests, it must first be taken into account that the persons affected by the web analysis and associated tag management have a comprehensive right to object at any time (Art.
 21 para.
 2 GDPR), to which they must be expressly informed in the website’s data protection information (Art.
 21 para.
 4 GDPR).
 According to Art.
 21 para.
 3 GDPR, the consequence of the objection is that personal data may no longer be processed, in particular used, for the relevant purposes.
 If the above considerations are applied to the facts of the case to be assessed here, the following can be stated: